eclipse-cdt-cloud/theia-trace-extension/doc/adr/0007-queryable-properties.md

                             requested_time_range:     optional, time range the query is for, or full trace if ommitted
                             requested_table_index:    optional, index of event
                         }
+            metadata_keys: {
+                            keys:         optional, list of metadata strings required on element or part of tooltip end-point }
             propertyModelType:
                         enum {
                             time_ranges,